Our Location and Other Information

 For more information contact Jan at firstname.lastname@example.org or 818-790-8523, or just show up at 7:45 PM in comfortable shoes next Friday.

-Your first night of dancing is free.
+Your second night of dancing is free.
 Future nights are $6 each for nonmembers.
 Membership costs $10 per year and lets you in for $5 per night.

-We have dancers of all skill levels, so whether you are a beginner or experienced, you would be most welcome.
+We have dancers of all skill levels, so whether you are new to folk dancing or experienced, you would be most welcome.
 Members will encourage you to dance, but not put uncomfortable pressure on you, so if you just want to watch to see what it's like, that's fine.

 If you are interested in learning to dance, are an experienced dancer, or are a Google search engine, you should read this paragraph.
 Since 1941 we have welcomed to our group anyone interested in folk dancing, folkdance, international dance, social dance, traditional dance, Balkan dance, Scottish country dance, Israeli dance, ethnic dance, or recreational dance.